 Due to its ease of use and breadth of features, Unity is all but required for Indie developers.
 It's also become attractive for triple-A studios such as Blizzard and Bethesda, who chose Unity for the development of Hearthstone and Fallout Shelter, respectively.
 Unity has made many careers possible and streamlined production for some of the biggest names in the industry - and yet, its appeal continues to suffer as a result of bugs, oversights, and poor design choices.
 Despite being valued at over a billion dollars, Unity inexplicably struggles with essential systems like networking.
 Other systems arrive functional but with no clear roadmap, forcing users to wait years for missing features to trickle into the engine.

-Pathfinding is perhaps the best example of a system being introduced with severe limitations.
+Pathfinding is perhaps the best example of a system introduced with severe limitations.
 One I contended with on a personal project was the inability to specify different radii for each agent type.
 This was crippling because radius determines how close agents can come to each other and obstacles, and ultimately, what areas of the level are accessible.
 Let's say you wanted tanks and infantry in your game.
-If tanks have the same radius as infantry, infantry will clip into tanks and tanks will clip into buildings.
+If tanks had the same radius as infantry, infantry would clip into tanks and tanks would clip into buildings.
 Since infantry are small enough to enter buildings, and tanks would be considered the same size as infantry, tanks would also be able to enter buildings!
 Probably not what you want.

 Another issue I encountered, this time on a client's 2D beat 'em up, is that pathfinding was locked to the XZ plane…while 2D mode is locked to the XY plane.
 That’s right - two major systems were incompatible simply because they required different coordinate planes.
 It doesn’t get much dumber than that, folks.

 It's actually a great time to be working with navigation in Unity, considering how many features have finally manifested.
-Navmeshes now accommodate both multiple agent sizes and arbitrary rotations, although you'll have to import the necessary code from GitHub.
-For some reason they don't consider it a priority to integrate these features directly into the engine, but the scripts are written and maintained by Unity Technologies.
+Navmeshes now accommodate both varying agent sizes and arbitrary rotations, although you'll have to import the necessary code from GitHub.
+For some reason they don't consider it a priority to integrate these advancements directly into the engine, but the scripts are written and maintained by Unity Technologies.
 They also produced a series of video tutorials demonstrating basic setup.

 For the majority of users, existing functionality is all that's needed.
 Still, there are scenarios where native pathfinding is insufficient or impractical.
 I intend to illustrate why, despite how far Unity's pathfinding has come in recent years, you might want to take option three I mentioned earlier and replace the whole dang thing.
 This post assumes readers have a passing familiarity with core concepts such as A* and navmeshes, but we'll explore these topics in detail later in the series.
 For the sake of simplicity, let's start with a look at grid-based A*.